US Senate Landscape: 2025-2026

 Hardest Democratic Holds (In Order of Declining Trump Vote Share)

-GEORGIA, Sen. Jon Ossoff (D-GA): Aside from re-electing Sen. Warnock in 2022, Republicans have done well in Georgia in the last two elections; Stacey Abrams lost a rematch with Brian Kemp and in 2024 the state went to Trump.
+GEORGIA, Sen. Jon Ossoff (D-GA): Aside from re-electing Sen. Warnock in 2022, Republicans have done well in Georgia in the last two elections; Stacey Abrams lost a Governor’s race rematch with Brian Kemp and in 2024 the state went to Trump.

 2024 Presidential Election: Trump 50.7% / Harris 48.5%